profusion/action-autorelease/README.md

 This script enables the automatic creation of GitHub releases when a specific property in a properties file changes.
 It can be useful for publishing packages automatically when certain properties, such as version numbers, change.

 ## Usage
-The following is an example .github/workflows/main.yml that will execute when a push to the main branch occurs.

-## Usage

 The following is an example `.github/workflows/main.yml` that will execute when a `push` to the `main` branch occurs.